relascope/chordola/README.md

 Usage
 =====
-Start the Jack Audio Engine
+Start the Jack Audio Engine (e.g. with QJackCtl)

     ./chord-recogniser

-chord-recogniser connects at startup to:
-* every readable system client (system capture)
-* everything that has a connection to system playback

-So, any microphone or guitar will be connected as well as a media player which is currently playing.

-The connections will be periodically reestablished.
+Connect a JACK audio source (Graph of QJackCtl)

 DOYJOY!